jun-sasaki/WPS-ghrsst-to-intermediate/README.md

 bbrashers@ramboll.com
 2020-06-02

+# Readme by Jun Sasaki
+**July 4, 2020**
-Modified for intel compiler and tcsh by Jun Sasaki on July 4, 2020
+Modified for Intel compiler in makefile.
+Adjusted for tcsh and added ./ when invoking executables.

 tcsh is required (does not work on csh).